© 2022 Robert Sickles

 “For Chrissake, Bobby.
 Put that filthy thing back!”
 At least Dad was able to form a sentence.

 The other tourists reacted, ranging from “Weird kid!” to “Disgusting!” to “Desecration!”
-Fortunately, our guide was talking with someone and wasn’t aware of the foofaraw about the bone.
+I looked for the reaction of the pretty American girl in the group, and she had her face buried in her mother's sleeve.
+Fortunately, our guide was busy and wasn’t aware of the foofaraw about the bone.

 To finish this essay, I had to find out if it actually could have been an ancient Roman’s bone.
 Four minutes of research later, I know it was definitely not.
 Nothing that old would have survived in an open niche in those humid conditions.
 It was probably less than 100 years old.
 Just think of the diseases I could have carried home with that object!